Bobby Goldsboro: Television

-The success of "Honey" led to numerous television appearances for Goldsboro, and he became a regular on The Mike Douglas Show, co-hosting the show for a few times.
+The success of "Honey" led to numerous television appearances for Goldsboro, and he became a regular on The Mike Douglas Show, co-hosting the show a few times.
 Goldsboro was approached to host his own syndicated half-hour television series The Bobby Goldsboro Show.
 The show, which ran from 1973 to 1976, was one of the more successful syndicated shows at that time.